ScreamingSandals/BedWars/docs/config.md

   time: 5 # Respawn delay in seconds
 # Stop team generators when the last player on a team dies
 stop-team-spawners-on-die: false
-# Enable "fake death" handling.
+# Enables "fake death" handling for plugin compatibility with Via*, Geyser, and other proxies.
-# When enabled, the plugin simulates a player's death without showing
-# the normal "You Died" screen.
+# When enabled, normal respawn logic is skipped, preventing the standard "You Died" screen.
-# Example use-case: if a player falls into the void, they are teleported
+# Example: player falls into the void, inventory cleared, teleported to spectator spawn,
-# to the spectator spawn, their inventory is cleared, but the death screen
+# but no death screen appears.
+Useful to avoid conflicts with other plugins.
-# does not appear.
-This allows for smoother integration with other plugins
-# and avoids interrupting gameplay with the death UI.
 allow-fake-death: false
 # Whether or not should 1.19.4 display entities be used or not.
 Does work only on 1.19.4+
 prefer-1-19-4-display-entities: true